Communication Subsystem

 await communicator.error("Something went wrong")

-Bundles can attach an IEventFilter to the workflow to suppress or gate events before they reach Redis.
+Apps can attach an IEventFilter to the workflow to suppress or gate event-bus messages before they reach Redis, clients, or recorders.
 The filter sees the caller's user_type, user_id, and full event metadata.
 Filters are fail-open: an exception allows the event through.

 from kdcube_ai_app.apps.chat.sdk.comm import IEventFilter